Conservancies find common ground and create a meaningful partnership between nature conservation and agriculture.

 - a tax deduction for money spent maintaining land under the Protected Areas Act.

-Contact your tax consultant or one of the role players (see heading 9) for more.
+Contact your tax consultant or one of the role players (see heading further down this page) for more.

 Projects and ideas for conservancies

 Anyone can start a conservancy!

 Biodiversity is declining at an alarming rate and ecosystems face terminal threat through mass extinction of species.
 Plant and animal resources have always fed and nurtured us.
 Forming conservancies is a positive step towards protection of our environment and our cultural resources.
 In our conservancies are rare plant and animal life as well as historical sites – it is essential that ALL these valuable natural assets be noted.

 The way you wish to organise your conservancy and the projects initiated will be up to your community and committee, however, please note that, although conservancies can play an important role in reducing crime in an area, they should not be confused with security organisations such as farm-watch.

 - Look at places of importance, historical places and natural places:

 - Historical Places i.e. buildings, walls, trees, water springs, pits, history of the conservancy, graves.